-The Council currently has a budget for a professional staff of 18 full-time equivalent positions.
-The management team is comprised of the Executive Director, Director of Administration, Financial Manager, Director of Communications, and Director of Programs.
-The administrative staff consists of the Executive Assistant and two Administrative Assistants.
+The Council currently has a budget for a professional staff of 17 full-time equivalent positions.
+The management team is comprised of the Executive Director, Director of Administration, Director of Finance, Director of Communications, and Director of Programs.
+The administrative staff consists of the Executive Assistant and an Office Coordinator.
 Program staff consists of the Outreach Coordinator, seven Project Managers, and two Project Manager Assistants.

 Together these three groups (Board, technical committees, and staff) make up the Council's core structure.
 Figure 1 presents a tabular review of the PWSRCAC team structure and the roles and responsibilities of each group.
-Appendix B, PWSRCAC Internal Structure and Relationships, presents a more detailed review of the PWSRCAC internal structure and operational relationships.
+Appendix B, Internal Structure and Relationships, presents a more detailed review of the PWSRCAC internal structure and operational relationships.